Beyond-ML-Labs/BeyondML/README.md

 ### Mac M1 Users

 For those with a Mac with the M1 processor, this package can be installed, but the standard version of TensorFlow is not compatible with the M1 SOC.
 In order to install a compatible version of TensorFlow, please install the [Miniforge](https://github.com/conda-forge/miniforge) conda environment, which utilizes the conda-forge channel only.
 Once you are using Miniforge, using conda to install TensorFlow in that environment should install the correct version.
 After installing TensorFlow, the command `pip install mann` will install the MANN package.

+## Contributing

+For those who are interested in contributing to this project, we first thank you for your interest!
+Please refer to the CONTRIBUTING.md file in this repository for information about best practices for how to contribute.

+### Vulnerability reporting

+In the event you notice a vulnerability within this project, please open a [GitHub Issue](https://github.com/Beyond-ML-Labs/mann/issues) detailing the vulnerability to report it.
+In the event you would like to keep the report private, please email <mann@squared.ai>.

 ## Capabilities